mielski/chores/README.md

    azd up
    ```

+   - Follow the prompts to select the following
+     - resource group and region
+     - app secret, username, and password for authentication

 3. **Access the Application**
    - The deployment will provide a public URL
    - Access from any device with internet connection